kreilly86/p1-pawfection/README.md

 The form only allows the user to hit send once all fields are completed, and the name and email fields will only accept text or email format as requested.
 <br>
 <br>
-The send button is styled with a hover psuedo class, so the experience is more interactive for the user.
+The send button is styled with a hover pseudo class, so the experience is more interactive for the user.
 <br>
 <br>
 <img src="assets/images/send-sshot.png">